BraidTechnologies/Studio/README.md

 This repo contains a set of end-end worked example applications, for use by Braid's clients.

 The current worked example is 'Waterfall'.
-Waterfall is a text analyser / classifier, build to illustrate a possible ticket-classificication system for Braid's clients.
+Waterfall is a text analyser / classifier, build to illustrate a possible ticket-classification system for Braid's clients.
 It illustrates the following:

 - A front end - an Edge plug in, that scrapes the current web page test, summarises it, and then classifies the text into one of Business, Technology, Sport, Health, or Politics.
 This is the 'Waterfall' directory.
 Waterfall is all written in typescript/javascript.